 Meet the rest of the General Assembly staff team here.

-Our presidential team for 2020-21 is made up of Rev Celia Cartwright, Anne Mills, and Rev Sue Woolley.
-The team travel the length and breadth of the UK (in person and via Zoom!), connecting with our congregations and sharing their vision for the future.
-The team also represents us at official events like Remembrance Sunday at the Cenotaph and on official bodies.
+The Presidential team travel the length and breadth of the UK (in person and via Zoom!), connecting with our congregations and sharing their vision for the future.
+They also represents us at official events like Remembrance Sunday at the Cenotaph and on official bodies.
 The President and Vice President are elected annually, serving a 12 month term.

 Our Executive Committee:

-Rev Dr Rob Whiteman is Minister with Dundee Unitarians, having previously served in the Cotswolds.
+Rev. Dr Rob Whiteman is Minister with Dundee Unitarians, having previously served in the Cotswolds.
 Before ministry, Rob worked in church administration and is the Honorary Treasurer of the General Assembly.
 His interests include golf and cricket.